flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ```

-In this case no files were updated ("Updated 0 paths"), but if the requirements change, we will need those changes as well.
+In this case, no files were updated ("Updated 0 paths").
+But, if the requirements change, we will need those changes as well.

 ## Prepare a virtual environment to build the documentation